-Don't attempt to self-diagnose if you think you have IBS and have some of the symptoms listed above.
-Talk to your doctor.
+Don’t attempt to self-diagnose if you think you have IBS and have some of the symptoms listed above.
+Talk to your healthcare provider.

 IBS is often confused with inflammatory bowel disease (IBD).
 The names may sound similar, but they aren’t the same and require very different treatment approaches.

 IBD is a group of chronic or recurring diseases of the gastrointestinal tract.
 In IBD, the immune system malfunctions, attacking cells in the intestines.
 The body responds by sending white blood cells to the intestinal linings, resulting in chronic inflammation.

-Although many symptoms are similar to those of IBS, people with Crohn's are more likely to have fever, rectal bleeding, weight loss, and a decrease in appetite.
-People with Crohn's have an increased risk of colon cancer.
+Although many symptoms are similar to those of IBS, people with Crohn’s and ulcerative colitis are more likely to have fever, rectal bleeding, weight loss, and a decrease in appetite.
+People with IBD have an increased risk of colon cancer.